mich-murphy/dwm-dotfiles/README.md

 # Dotfiles
-Here are my setup files for my Arch install using i3 gaps.
-This is currently being used for a laptop, which explains some scripts and polybar modules.
+Here are my setup files for my Arch install using dwm.
+This is currently being used for a laptop, which explains some scripts.

 In the unix world programs are commonly configured with files in your home directory.
 Any file or directory name that starts with a dot/period is considered hidden, and in a default view will not be displayed - thus the name dotfiles.